 Magicians are the tinkerers of magic...
 They don't specialize in any one school or discipline, nor do they gain the vast power-base of a Wizard or Sorcerer.
-Rather, they dedicate only a part of their life to the pursuit of magic, and much of it towards other skills.
+Rather, they use more ancient forms of magic-at least by the understandings of men (all magicians are mortal)-that are of a less intellectual nature.